schwanbeck/YSMR/README.md

 + list save length interval : 10000
 	+ Minimal length of tracking result object list before it will be stored on disc.
 	+ Accepts an integer value.
++ save video file extension : .mp4
+    + Specifies the file extension used when 'save video' is set to True.
+    + Accepts a string.
++ save video fourcc codec : mp4v
+    + Specifies the four character code video codec used when 'save video' is set to True.
+    + Possible codecs can be looked up at: http://www.fourcc.org/codecs.php
+    + Accepts a string.

 ##### ADVANCED TRACK DATA ANALYSIS SETTINGS
 + maximal consecutive holes : 5